• Skip to primary navigation

 Frequently asked questions

 The number of pieces you can cook at one time depends on your stove and your griddle.
-You want you griddle evenly heated and enough space so you don't over crowd the pan.
+You want your griddle evenly heated and enough space so you don't overcrowd the pan.

 Yes!
 Cover and refrigerate any leftover french toast.
 To eat, eat cold or heat in a toaster or warm in a microwave.